csae1152/CassandraForBeginners/README.md

 For read-requests, you can instruct Cassandra to either wait for any available node (which might return stale data), a quorum of machines (thereby reducing the probability to get stale data) or to wait for every node, which will always return the latest data and provide us with our long-sought, strong consistency.

+About snapshots

+Cassandra backs up data by taking a snapshot of all on-disk data files (SSTable files) stored in the data directory.
+You can take a snapshot of all keyspaces, a single keyspace, or a single table while the system is online.

+Using a parallel ssh tool (such as pssh), you can snapshot an entire cluster.
+This provides an eventually consistent backup.
+Although no one node is guaranteed to be consistent with its replica nodes at the time a snapshot is taken, a restored snapshot resumes consistency using Cassandra's built-in consistency mechanisms.

+After a system-wide snapshot is performed, you can enable incremental backups on each node to backup data that has changed since the last snapshot: each time a memtable is flushed to disk and an SSTable is created, a hard link is copied into a /backups subdirectory of the data directory (provided JNA is enabled).
+Compacted SSTables will not create hard links in /backups because snapshot_before_compaction creates a new set of hardlinks before every compaction that can be used to recreate any SSTables compacted.